Trainee plane crashes in MP, pilot killed

 The incident took place near the temple of Umri village under Chaurhata police station, another report claims.

 A team of police personnel reached the spot.
-Prima facie, bad weather and fog condition prevailing in the area are being attributed as the reason for the crash.
+The preliminary investigation has revealed that bad weather and fog condition prevailing in the area as the reason for the crash.